Learn About the Safe Disposal of Supplements - Cooper Complete

 Safe Disposal of Dietary Supplements and Prescription Medications

-If you elect to dispose of unused medications in your trash, the U.S. Food and Drug Administration (FDA) offers these guidelines for handling them:
+If you elect to dispose of unused medications in your trash, the U.S. Food and Drug Administration (FDA) offers these guidelines for how to handle them so they aren’t a danger to others:

-• Mix the pills with an undesirable substance, such as used coffee grounds or cat litter, to make the pills less attractive to children or pets and unrecognizable to someone who might intentionally go through your trash.
+• Mix the pills with an undesirable substance, such as used coffee grounds, cat litter or dirt, to make the pills less attractive to children or pets and unrecognizable to someone who might intentionally go through your trash

 Remember These Tips When Throwing Away Expired Medication: